Graduate School

 If a minor is declared, approximately two-thirds of the work (30 graduate credits) should be listed in the major field and one-third (a minimum of 15 graduate credits) in the minor field.
 In such cases, the student’s advisory committee must include a member from the minor department.

-The program is developed under the guidance of the major professor, and minor professor when a minor is included, and signed by those professors and the chair of the academic unit before filing in the Graduate School.
+The program is developed under the guidance of the major professor, and minor professor when a minor is included.
 Each candidate’s program should include substantial work with at least three faculty members offering graduate instruction.
+Thesis-based master's degrees plus all MAIS degrees include a fourth faculty member, a Graduate Council Representative.
+Non-thesis master's degrees with an alternative summative assessment may include fewer than three faculty members.
+The program is signed by all committee members and the chair of the academic unit before filing in the Graduate School.
 Changes in the program may be made by submitting a Petition for Change in Program form.

 Time Limit